 \textup{(iii)}~~\cite[p.80]{lin}~~If $P$ and $Q$ are finite-dimensional posets such that $P$ has a least or a greatest element, and $Q$ has both, must $\dim(P\times Q)\geq \dim(P)+\dim(Q)-1$? \end{question}

+\cite[Theorem~$3'$]{KR90}$=$\cite[Theorem~10]{F+T+W} shows that~(ii) has a positive answer (in fact, that equality holds) in the case where $P$ is an arbitrary finite poset with a least element, while $Q$ is the $\!3\!$-element poset (in those papers called $\mathbf{V}$ or $V)$ consisting of a least element and two mutually incomparable elements above it.
+(And, of course, this implies the corresponding result with all posets turned upside down.)

-Turning back to Question~\ref{Q.bound_2}, I wondered whether the result of Theorem~\ref{T.prod_bdd}, where no dimensionality was lost in forming a product of posets, could be related to the hypothesis that the sets of minimal and of maximal elements of each factor were singletons, and hence had dimension~$0.$ If so, could one use the fact that for arbitrary finite~$P$ and~$Q$ the sets of minimal and maximal elements are antichains, hence have dimension~$\leq 2,$ to get a positive answer to Question~\ref{Q.bound_2} for finite posets?
+Returning to Question~\ref{Q.bound_2}, I have wondered whether in Theorem~\ref{T.prod_bdd}, where no dimensionality was lost in forming a product of posets, this could be related to the hypothesis that the sets of minimal and of maximal elements of each factor were singletons, i.e., had dimension~$0.$ If so, could one use the fact that for arbitrary finite~$P$ and~$Q$ the sets of minimal and maximal elements are antichains, hence have dimension~$\leq 2,$ to get a positive answer to Question~\ref{Q.bound_2} for finite posets?
 But I see no way to adapt the proof of Theorem~\ref{T.prod_bdd}.

 Moving on to other questions, recall that in Theorem~\ref{T.main}, the result did not depend on the lengths of the chains $C_j.$ This suggests